matt-curtis/Fluid-for-Sketch/README.md

 One neat application of this is that it enables padding between sibling layers, e.g:

-- Parent Group or Layer
+- Parent Group or Artboard
   - Layer B (`top pinning = 100% + 20`, `relativity = Previous Sibling (Layer A)`)
   - Layer A